Researchers’ Support Pack

 CUH PPI Panel members give their time to provide thoughts and opinions on research projects and should not be seen as a proof-reading service.
 Before you send your documents to the panel we strongly recommend:

-• Proof-read your document: Check for any typos or sentences that don’t make sense.
-It’s also important to think about whether all the information in your document is located in the most sensible place.
-Has an explanation come at the first use of a term, or is it half way through the document?
+• Proof-read your document: Check for any typos or sentences that do not make sense.
+It’s also important to think about whether all the information in your document is in the most sensible place.
+Has an explanation come at the first use of a term, or is it halfway through the document?

 10. Related, but different: